RaidPRDev/platformer-scroller-demo/README.md

 - Cutscenes.
 Using scene triggers we can create a sequence of sub scenes within out level at any point.

 - Scene Triggers.
 This will give us the option on when to add certain elements, such as enemies.
 We can tell the game exactly when this will occur.

+**Audio Management** comes equipped with basic sound and music managers.

+**Content Management** is a helper class that is included in Texture, Sound and Music Managers.
+Instead of manully adding you content in code, this will automatically load all the content from the foler that you specify.